Frequently Asked Questions

 intoprocess.env

 .
-Crucial for accessing credentials securely.express()
+This is crucial for accessing credentials securely.express()

 : Creates an Express application instance.express.json()